C2DH/ranketwo/_assignments/archival-digital-turn/02-muybridge-search.en.md

 - Open two browser windows on your screen, one with Google and one with Yahoo and conduct a search on Eadweard Muybridge in both
 - List the first 8 results using the tables in your answering template
-- Complete the other columns on the basis of the options that are provided in the two boxes: **what type of organisation, **objective of the organisation
+- Complete the other columns on the basis of the options that are provided in the two boxes: **what type of organisation**, **objective of the organisation**
 - Bear in mind that most web resources have an "about" or "home" page where you can find details about the organisation and its objectives.

 <!-- section -->